outerbounds/full-stack-ML-metaflow-tutorial/scipy-full-stack-ml/README.md

 ## Getting set up on your Metaflow sandbox

-If you want to get going as soon as possible you can use your [Metaflow sandbox](https://account.outerbounds.dev/account/) for free!
+If you want to get going as soon as possible you can use your [Metaflow sandbox](https://account.outerbounds.dev/account/?workspace=/home/workspace/workspaces/scipy-full-stack-ml/workspace.code-workspace) for free.
 We have already installed the workspace and its dependencies in your sandbox, so you can get going without any installation required.

 The easiest way to get started is to follow this [CloudFormation template](https://github.com/outerbounds/metaflow-tools/blob/master/aws/cloudformation/metaflow-cfn-template.yml).
 You can find [instructions here](https://github.com/outerbounds/metaflow-tools/tree/master/aws/cloudformation#how-to-deploy-from-the-aws-console).